4d/docs/website/translated_docs/de/REST/manData.md

 ## Retrieving only one entity

 You can use the [`{dataClass}:{attribute}(value)`](%7BdataClass%7D.html#dataclassattributevalue) syntax when you want to retrieve only one entity.
 It's especially useful when you want to do a related search that isn't created on the dataclass's primary key.
-For example, you can write:
+Sie schreiben zum Beispiel:

  `GET  /rest/Company:companyCode("Acme001")`